-You can be forgiven if you didn't know about Pichavaram mangrove forest, despite it being one of the world's largest mangrove jungles (the Sundarbans National Park in West Bengal is the largest).
+You can be forgiven if you didn't know about Pichavaram mangrove forest, despite it being one of the world's largest mangrove jungles (along with the Sundarbans National Park in West Bengal and Bhitarkanika in Odisha).
 After all, it's not on the tourist trail.
 However, this remarkable and fascinating place is definitely worth visiting.

 Students and scientists from across India come to study the mangrove forest and its incredible biodiversity.
 Approximately 200 species of birds have been recorded, along with many varieties of seaweed, fish, prawns, crabs, oysters, turtles, and otters.
 There are around 20 different varieties of trees in the mangrove forest as well.

 The trees grow in water that's three to 10 feet deep in different places.
 The conditions are quite hostile, as the sea's tides bring salt water in and out twice a day, changing the salinity.
 Hence, the trees have unique root systems, with membranes that only allow fresh water to enter.
 They also have breathing roots that grow up from the water, with pores that can take in oxygen.

 Unfortunately, the mangrove forest was damaged by the devastating 2004 cyclone that hit Tamil Nadu.
 However, if it wasn't for the forest acting as a buffer for the water, the destruction inland would've been severe.
 The water from the tsunami has affected its growth, requiring protective measures to be put into place.
 Previously, villagers cut the tree roots to use for firewood.
 This has now been banned.

 The unique setting of the mangrove jungle has featured in a number of south Indian movies including Idayakanni (1975), Sooryan (2007), Dasavatharam (2008), and Thupparivalan (2017).

 It also used to be a hub for smugglers, due to its confusing maze of waterways.